-This reminds you of bleak landscapes and you really want – in a desperate way – to be depressed and look for some Xanax.
-‘Across the Dark‘ is the music you would listen to on the South Pole whilst your buggy races along the cold plains of unknown Kadath, looking for untold horrors (I am getting philosophically Lovecraft-esque – come here, Cthulhu).
+This record reminds me of dreary landscapes.
+Places where one – in a desperate way – really wants to be depressed and look for some consolation.
+Across the Dark is the music you would listen to on the South Pole.
+Whilst your buggy races along the cold plains of unknown Kadath, looking for untold horrors.1)

-This is one cool start to the album, and a worthy start to get with the follow-on Down with the Sun.
-This one is absolutely superb Melodeath.
-OK, some death metal purists again argue that Insomnium did not cut the track into too many pieces, so that we earthlings cannot discern any melody anymore – but WTF!!
+This is one cool start to the album, and a worthy kickoff to get with the follow-on Down with the Sun.
+This one is absolutely superb Melodic Death Metal.
+Okay, some death metal purists again argue that Insomnium did cut the track into too many pieces.
+So that we earthlings cannot discern any melody anymore, right?